redsoxfan0219/portfolio/content/en/docs/guides/gitfortechnicalwriters/index.md

 toc: true
 ---

-Increasingly, technical writing jobs require knowledge of something called "version control," and by far the most popular version control system is a program called [Git](https://git-scm.com/).
-It's commonplace now for TW job posts simply list Git as a required skill, without explain explaining what it is or how it relates to TW.
+Increasingly, technical writing jobs require knowledge of something called "version control.
+The most popular version control system is a program called [Git](https://git-scm.com/).
+It's commonplace now for TW job posts to list Git as a required skill.

 This page provides an explanation of what Git is and how to use it.
 I emphasize topics of interests to technical writers, especially those who write or are interested in writing developer documentation.

 If you don't want to read the explanation of what version control and Git are, you can jump to either the [Git Instructions](#git-instructions) or [Git Cheat Sheet](#git-cheat-sheet).

+**Important**: These instructions assume some familiarity with the command line.
+If you are new to the command line, start with my [Introduction to the Command Line for Technical Writers](https://benbarksdale.netlify.app/docs/guides/introduction-to-the-command-line-for-technical-writers/).

 ## What Is Version Control?